Guide to Biodegradable Labels

 Biodegradable labels are labels that will be broken down by nature – fungus, bacteria, natural chemicals and plants.

-Technically everything is broken down by nature – even plastic – the real question is:
+Technically everything is broken down by nature – even plastic and metal – the real question is:

 - how long it takes,

 - what conditions it breaks down under and